Elias Dolah

-Elias Dolah (เอเลียส ดอเลาะ, born 24 April 1993) is a professional footballer who plays primarily as a centre-back play for Thai League 1 club Buriram United.
+Elias Dolah (เอเลียส ดอเลาะ, born 24 April 1993) is a professional footballer who plays primarily as a centre-back play for Thai League 1 club BG Pathum United (on loan from Buriram United.
 Born in Sweden, he represents the Thailand national team.

 Early life

-Dolah was born in Sweden from a Swedish mother and Thai father from Narathiwat, where he follows his father's religion as a Muslim.
+Dolah was born in Sweden to a Swedish mother and Thai father from Narathiwat, where he follows his father's religion as a Muslim.
 Dolah's grandparents are from the state of Kelantan, Malaysia.
 He was eligible to play for Thailand, Sweden, or Malaysia, before electing for Thailand.

 International career

 On 2019, Dolah was named in Akira Nishino's squad for Thailand's 2022 World Cup qualification.

 On 2021, he was called up by Alexandré Pölking to play for Thailand at the 2020 AFF Championship.